Presenting a petition to the States

 How do I present a paper petition to the States?

-Members of the public can ask a member of the States to present a hard copy petition to the States on their behalf.
-A petition can be submitted in via our e-petitions site o ito the States must relate to a matter for which the States are responsible and is usually directed at a particular minister.
+Members of the public can ask a member of the States to present a hard copy petition to the States on their behalf or a petition can be submitted via our e-petitions site to the States.
+Petitions must relate to a matter for which the States are responsible and are usually directed at a particular minister.
 A petition could, for example, relate to:

 - a proposed new housing development for which the Minister for the Environment will need to give permission